bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``indelcaller`` For SNP only variant callers it is possible to combine the calling with indelcallers such as scalpel, pindel and somatic indel detector (for Appistry MuTect users only).
 Currently an experimental option that adds these indel calls to MuTect's SNP-only output.
-Omit to ignore. [scalpel, pindel, sid]
+Omit to ignore. [scalpel, pindel, sid, false]
 -  ``jointcaller`` Joint calling algorithm, combining variants called with the specified ``variantcaller``.
 Can be a list of multiple options but needs to match with appropriate ``variantcaller``